tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 its put() method is called.
 In many cases, it may be necessary for components to operate independently, where the producer is creating transactions in one process while the consumer needs to operate on those transactions in another.
-UVM provides the uvm_tlm_fifo channel to facilitate such communication.
-The uvm_tlm_fifo implements all of the TLM interface methods, so the producer puts the transaction into the uvm_tlm_fifo, while the consumer independently gets the transaction from the fifo, as shown in Figure 6.
+UVM provides the `UVMTLMFIFO` channel to facilitate such communication.
+The `UVMTLMFIFO` implements all of the TLM interface methods, so the producer puts the transaction into the `UVMTLMFIFO`, while the consumer independently gets the transaction from the fifo, as shown in Figure 6.

 .. figure:: fig/06_using_uvm_tlm_fifo.png